 Unlike a vector image, a Bitmap image is much more straight forward.
 Think of a bitmap image this way.
 Instead of containing data about lines and points, a bitmap is just rows of colored pixels without any regard with what is in them.
 Lacking data about lines, points, and fill, a bitmap is not as easily manipulated as a vector image, but it can have much higher quality graphics than a Vector can.

 Now, that number is actually not indicative of the quality of the image, but it's easy to assume that more pixels means higher quality.
 When you create a bitmap, it is usually 72x72, 150x150, 300x300, or 600x600.
 This number does not actually tell you how many pixels are in an image, but instead how many pixels per square inch or PPI.
 That is the resolution of an image.
 The daffodil picture is 72x72 resolution, which is really low.
 This is why when you zoom in on that flower it appears blocky.
 If this picture was originally captured at 600x600, the full picture would look the same or maybe slightly better, but if you zoomed in on any one of those flowers, it would still look sharp and crisp as the pixels would be far smaller.
-The downside there is that the file size would be many times larger.
+The downside there is that the file size would be many times larger and cumbersome to manipulate.

 The hard part about bitmaps is that you can only go down in quality, not up.
 If you were to re-rasterize the full daffodil picture at 600x600, it wouldn't actually improve the picture.
 There's no data for it to extrapolate the space between the big pixels.
 The existing pixels would instead be split, but the image ultimately would not change.
 However, you can reduce the number of pixels in a picture.
 This is called downsampling.
 The image is taken, broken down into bigger pixels, and the file size is much, much smaller, but there is a loss in quality as a result, depending on how far you downsampled the image.